FlisherOfatale/discord-playing/README.md

 You can reach me via my Discord Development Server at https://discord.gg/Tmtjkwz

 ###History:
-2.4.4 Added 'casesensitive' and exactmatch 'options'
+3.0.0 Added Initial supoport for DiscordJS V13.
+This version is compatible to both V12 and V13 2.4.4 Added 'casesensitive' and exactmatch 'options'
 2.3.1 Fixed a possible error on line 100 when roles was not accessible, bumped depedencies version
 2.2.5 Fixing a crash on line 70, thanks to Badbird-5907